CARES Act Information

 - Once awards are calculated, eligible students will be notified via a message to their Genesee Valley BOCES email account of the grant amount.

-- Arrangement will be made for students to pick up their awards at the Genesee Valley campus.
+- Arrangements will be made for students to pick up their awards at the Genesee Valley BOCES Batavia campus.

 Cares Act #1